Svågertorp railway station

-Malmö South, Svågertorp Station, (Svågertorp Station, Malmö syd) is a railway station south of Malmö, Sweden.
-It is served by the Pågatåg between Helsingborg and Trelleborg.
+Malmö South, Svågertorp Station, (Svågertorp Station, Malmö syd) is a railway station in southern Malmö, Sweden.
+It is served by Pågatåg commuter trains running between Trelleborg and Kristianstad, as well as on the Malmöpendeln line.

 History

-Svågertorp Station opened in 2000 in connection with a new railway and Öresund Bridge between Denmark and Sweden.
-The station was originally served by the Øresund trains until the opening of the city tunnel.
+Svågertorp Station opened in 2000 in connection with a new railway and the Öresund Bridge between Denmark and Sweden.
+The station was originally served by the Øresund trains until the opening of the City Tunnel in 2010.
 It used to be the only station en route between Malmö Central Station and Copenhagen Airport railway station.
-Due to the closeness to the Copenhagen Airport, some airlines had self-service check-in facilities at the station.
+Due to the proximity to Copenhagen Airport, some airlines had self-service check-in facilities at the station.

 Starting in 2021, the northbound Snälltåget night train from Berlin and Hamburg to Malmö and Stockholm Central Station stops at Svågertorp station for Swedish border police checks, but not for passengers to board or alight.
 And since 2022, the northbound SJ Euronight also stops there for border control.
-It is located near the road border control where border police is available.